Peter-Stewart/Opuntia_mammalian_habitat_use/README.md

 # Impacts of invasive *Opuntia* cacti on mammal habitat use

-Code for reproducing the analyses in the manuscript "Impacts of invasive *Opuntia* cacti on mammal habitat use.
+Code for reproducing the analyses in the manuscript "Contrasting impacts of invasive *Opuntia* cacti on mammal habitat use.

 Files are shown in **bold**, directories are shown in *italics*.